apperside/react-native-web-monorepo/README.md

         ${background}
         ${position}
     `;
-It's almost the same implementation except for the fact that the firtst uses `View` and the latter uses `div`
+It's almost the same implementation except for the fact that the first uses `View` and the latter uses `div`

 It will then be exported from Box.index.tsx